Quick Summary

 -

 Equal pay liabilities.
-Glasgow in particular continues to face costs from its historic equal pay settlement.
+Glasgow in particular continues to face costs from its historic equal pay settlement — one of the largest in Scottish local government history.

 How to appeal your council tax band